Heroes-Profile/heroesprofile/README.md

  Vue.js - https://vuejs.org/

  PHP - PHP can be installed in different ways.
 If you do not currently have PHP installed, use google to find the best method for you.
+ * Increase your local PHP memory_limit var.
+We use 1g.  memory_limit = 1G

  MySQL - MySQL can be installed in different ways.
 If you do not currently have MySQL installed, use google to find the best method for you.